Financial Stocks Slide, Along With Treasury Yields

 Declines in shares of Walt Disney and Apple weighed on the Dow industrials.

-Walt Disney fell 4.4% after Chief Executive Bob Iger said the company's 2017 earnings would be roughly in line with last year's, putting them below analyst forecasts.
+Walt Disney fell 4.44, or 4.4%, to 97.06 after Chief Executive Bob Iger revealed more details about the company's subscription video service and said its 2017 earnings would be roughly in line with last year's, putting them below analyst forecasts.

-Apple declined 0.4% following The Wall Street Journal's report that production glitches early in the manufacturing of the company's new iPhone could result in extended supply shortfalls and shipping delays later this month.
+Apple declined 65 cents, or 0.4%, to 161.26 following The Wall Street Journal's report that production glitches early in the manufacturing of the company's new iPhone could result in extended supply shortfalls and shipping delays later this month.

 Elsewhere, Stoxx Europe 600 rose 0.3% after the European Central Bank said it would leave monetary policy unchanged while reaffirming the resilience of the eurozone economy.